bbalganjjm/natural_js/docs/v2/grid.md

 ## `dispose()`

-Removes delegated listeners and cloned rows, unsubscribes from `Rows`, clears drafts and Select ownership, and restores the untouched row template and authored sort state.
+Removes delegated listeners and visible cloned rows, unsubscribes from `Rows`, clears drafts, cached issue text, and Select ownership, and restores the untouched row template and authored sort state.
 It does not dispose the caller-owned store.
 Repeated disposal is safe; other methods then raise `GRID_DISPOSED`.[^grid]

 # Behavior

 Text formatting is one-way: rules transform displayed text while the row snapshot and save payload retain the raw value.
 Validation invokes the shared UI rule runner on raw values.
 A Select option's DOM `value` is a string, but its row-local mapping preserves a raw string, finite number, boolean, or `null`.
 Authored empty options map to `null`; nonempty authored options remain strings.
 A missing selected raw value shows no selected option and yields `select-option`.[^grid][^rules]

 When a user types in a supported input, the Grid retains the entered draft and validates it; a native `change` commits valid text, checkbox, number, or Select candidates.
 A parser receives the entered string and one snapshot of all unparsed row drafts, independent of parser order; declared validators receive each parsed field value as a string, with the combined typed candidate in `RuleContext.values`.
 A throw or `undefined` creates a `parse` issue and preserves the draft.
 The Grid checks all fields against the row value plus every draft for that row.
 A choice that fails stays visible as a draft under that row ID and field path, while `Rows` remains unchanged.
 A later field change can make cross-field drafts valid and commit them.
 Changing another row field does not clear the draft.
 Programmatic `Rows` updates refresh the display and clear stale error text without invoking user validators; call `validate()` before saving.
+Validation message text is kept by `RowId` without DOM references, so a failing off-page row shows its issue again when it returns.
 An external replacement of a drafted field, `replace`, `remove`, `revert`, or `dispose` clears the affected drafts.
 Filtering, sorting, and paging keep them. `validate(id)` checks drafts even without a rendered row.[^grid]

 Each cloned `data-error-for` region receives a document-unique ID and `aria-live="polite"` if not authored.
 The matching field control includes that ID in `aria-describedby`; failed validation sets `aria-invalid="true"` and writes issue text.
 A pass restores the control's authored `aria-invalid` state.
 The table retains native semantics and does not acquire `role="grid"`.
 When the focused row leaves the visible slice, focus moves to another available control, header button, or the table root.
 Authors still provide labels and table headings.[^grid]